Your guide to Wednesday's LCS games: Astros-Yankees all tied, Dodgers can advance

 The most important thing of the day: The Cubs' title defense could end, meaning the 1998-2000 Yankees would remain the last team to repeat as World Series champs.

-ALCS Game 5: Astros at Yankees (series tied, 2-2)
+ALCS Game 5: Astros at Yankees (series tied 2-2)

 Dallas Keuchel (14-5, 2.90) vs. Masahiro Tanaka (13-12, 4.74), 5:08 p.m.
 ET (FS1)

-The stakes: Winner moves to the doorstep of the World Series, loser to the brink of elimination.
+The stakes: The winner moves to the doorstep of the World Series, the loser to the brink of elimination.
 No pressure.
 But seriously, of the 58 previous best-of-seven postseason series that were tied 2-2, the Game 5 winner has gone on to win the series 41 times (70.7 percent).
 It's hardly hyperbole, then, to say the series could hinge on Wednesday's game.

 If the Yankees win: The noise level inside Yankee Stadium will be ear-splitting.
 The Yanks will be one win from reaching the World Series for the 41st time in franchise history and the first since 2009 -- and they will have two cracks at getting it at Minute Maid Park.